glickko/GKxMangio-RVC-Mod-UI/README.md

     ```
 2.  **Load Your Model** (Model & Devices Tab):
     * Click "Select .pth file" to load your main voice model from the `weights` folder.
-    * Check "Use Index File" and select your `.index` file from the `logs` folder for better timbre matching.
+    * Check "Use Index File" and select your `.index` file from the `logs` folder for better timbre matching, i prefer not use this for better performance.
 3.  **Configure Audio Devices** (Model & Devices Tab):
     * Select your microphone from the "Input Device" dropdown.
     * Select your headphones or speakers from the "Output Device" dropdown.